-- Not cumulative with Siege Train effect. - Not cumulative with Local Notable effect.
+Not cumulative with the Local Notable effect.

-If the result is a positive number, the value is added to the accumulated Bombardment Value against that Fortress (if this is the first such roll, this value is the Bombardment Value).
+If the result is a positive number, this Bombardment Value is added to the accumulated Bombardment Value against that Fortress (if any).

-Mark this by moving the corresponding Bombard marker towards the Surrender Box on the Siege Track by that value.
+Mark this by moving the corresponding Bombard marker towards the Surrender Box on the Siege Track by that amount.